-An established stage and screen actor, Bill Nighy has been working in the industry for the best part of four decades.
-Born December 12, 1949, William Frances Nighy grew up in the Home Counties town of Caterham, Surrey.
-After a short stint as an aspiring journalist, Nighy went on to study Acting at the Guildford School of Dance and Drama and has seemingly never looked back.
+An established stage and screen actor, William “Bill” Frances Nighy has been working in the industry for the best part of four decades.
+Born on December 12, 1949, Bill grew up in the Home Counties town of Caterham, Surrey.
+After a short stint as an aspiring journalist, Bill went on to study acting at the Guildford School of Dance and Drama and has seemingly never looked back.

-After a string of theatre, film and television roles, Nighy credits his part in the popular black comedy TV series, The Men’s Room, as his break-through role.
+After a string of theatre, film, and television roles, Bill credits his part in the popular black comedy TV series, The Men’s Room, as his breakthrough role.
 His portrayal as the womanizing Professor Mark Carleton led him in a path of notable roles, before gaining international recognition, and a BAFTA award, for his performance of aging rock star, Billy Mack in Love Actually.
-Since then, Nighy has maintained a varied career, from supporting roles in successful franchises, including Harry Potter and Pirates of the Carribean, to character driven independent films and television series such as The State of Play and Gideon’s Daughter.
-In recent years, Nighy has been seen in Edgar Wright and Simon Pegg’s Three Flavors Cornetto Trilogy and alongside Potter alumnus, Domhnall Gleeson, in About Time.
+Since then, Bill has maintained a varied career, from supporting roles in successful franchises, including Harry Potter and Pirates of the Carribean, to character driven independent films and television series such as The State of Play and Gideon’s Daughter.
+In recent years, Bill has been seen in Edgar Wright and Simon Pegg’s Three Flavors Cornetto Trilogy and alongside Potter alumnus, Domhnall Gleeson, in About Time.

 I’ve worked David Yates three times.
 He never writes.
 He never calls.
 He’s lousy.

 He announced his involvement with the series in June 2009 although he was initially rather cagey about the subject, commenting only, “I don’t think I’m allowed to say it but I’m going to be in the next Harry Potter film.
 I won’t say which character, but he’s a goodie.
 I just got the gig.”

 At the 2014 Toronto Film Festival, Bill spoke to BuzzFeed News about his role as Scrimgeour, revealing why the character was Welsh, and why he was so delighted to get the role.